pfabrici/vagrant-confluent/README.md

 * Datamountaineers Kafka Connect
 * Cassandra Sink

-This configuration will start and provision three CentOS7/64-Bit VMs.
-All of the three nodes host a zookeeper a kafka node.
+This configuration will start and provision three CentOS7/64-Bit VMs each of them containing a zookeeper, kafka-server, schema-registry and kafka connect server.

 Prerequisites
 -------------------------